-Th e candidate can: Criteria met/assessed in: • follow clearly articulated speech directed at him/her in everyday conversation, though will sometimes have to ask for repetition of particular words and phrases.
-Spoken Test of Interactive English A1-B1 • enter unprepared and maintain a conversation or discussion on familiar topics Spoken Test of Interactive English A1-B1 • exchange factual information on familiar routine and non-routine matters Spoken Test of Interactive English A1-B1 • describe own dreams, hopes and ambitions Spoken Test of Interactive English A1-B1 • describe how to do something, for example by giving instructions or directions Spoken Test of Interactive English A1-B1 • give a straightforward descriptive presentation on a variety of familiar topics, including describing events and experiences, narrating a story, and take follow up questions Spoken Test of Interactive English A1-B1 • express a point of view clearly, giving brief reasons and explanations Spoken Test of Interactive English A1-B1 • express and seek thoughts, views and opinions on topics of interest, and express agreement and disagreement Spoken Test of Interactive English A1-B1 • compare and contrast alternatives as regards solutions to problems or practical questions Spoken Test of Interactive English A1-B1 • express their own feelings and reactions Spoken Test of Interactive English A1-B1 • communicate with reasonable accuracy in familiar contexts; generally good control Spoken Test of Interactive English A1-B1 • use sufficient vocabulary to express him/herself with some circumlocutions on most topics pertinent to everyday life.
-Spoken Test of Interactive English A1-B1 • pronunciation is clearly intelligible even if foreign accent is sometimes evident, and occasional mispronunciations occur Spoken Test of Interactive English A1-B1 • express him/herself with relative ease; despite some problems with formulation they can keep going effectively without help.
-Spoken Test of Interactive English A1-B1 • understand the main points of clear standard speech on familiar matters regularly encountered in work, school, leisure etc. Spoken Test of Interactive English A1-B1 understand straightforward factual information about common everyday or job related topics Spoken Test of Interactive English A1-B1 follow the main points of extended discussion around him/her, provided speech is clearly articulated in standard dialect Spoken Test of Interactive English A1-B1 follow a lecture or talk within his/her own field, provided the subject matter is familiar and the presentation straightforward and clearly structured.
-Spoken Test of Interactive English A1-B1 understand a description of events, feelings and wishes Spoken Test of Interactive English A1-B1 read aloud a short passage and answer a number of comprehension questions Spoken Test of Interactive English A1-B1
+The Candidate can: Criteria met/assessed in: follow clearly articulated speech directed at him/her in exconversation, though will sometimes have to ask for repewords and phrases. ' ' Shoken Lest of Interactive enter unprepared and maintain a conversation or discuss topics ion on familiar Spoken Test of Interactive English A1-B1 exchange factual information on familiar routine and non -routine matters Spoken Test of Interactive English A1-B1 describe own dreams, hopes and ambitions Spoken Test of Interactive English A1-B1 describe how to do something, for example by giving inst directions tructions or Spoken Test of Interactive English A1-B1 give a straightforward descriptive presentation on a varie topics, including describing events and experiences, narra take follow up questions express a point of view clearly, giving brief reasons and e Spoken Test of Interactive English A1-B1 express and seek thoughts, views and opinions on topics express agreement and disagreement of interest, and Spoken Test of Interactive English A1-B1 compare and contrast alternatives as regards solutions to practical questions Spoken Test of Interactive English A1-B1 express their own feelings and reactions Spoken Test of Interactive English A1-B1 communicate with reasonable accuracy in familiar contex control sts; generally good Spoken Test of Interactive English A1-B1 use sufficient vocabulary to express him/herself with son on most topics pertinent to everyday life. ne circumlocutions Spoken Test of Interactive English A1-B1 pronunciation is clearly intelligible even if foreign accent evident, and occasional mispronunciations occur is sometimes Spoken Test of Interactive English A1-B1 express him/herself with relative ease; despite some prof formulation they can keep going effectively without help. understand the main points of clear standard speech on f regularly encountered in work, school, leisure etc. familiar matters Spoken Test of Interactive English A1-B1 understand straightforward factual information about common everyday or job related topics Spoken Test of Interactive English A1-B1 follow the main points of extended discussion around him/her, provided speech is clearly articulated in standard dialect Spoken Test of Interactive English A1-B1 follow a lecture or talk within his/her own field, provided the subject matter is familiar and the presentation straightforward and clearly structured.
+Spoken Test of Interactive English A1-B1 understand a description of events, feelings and wishes Spoken Test of Interactive English A1-B1